chuacw/JSONRPC_Framework/README.md

 some other entity.

 Alternatively, you can choose to implement only the server, handling calls from clients.

+You can also implement both the client and the server if you so desire.

 Making JSON RPC calls in the client
 ---